TomConlin/Semantic_Exchange_Format/README.md

-It is only quasi true because if we allow the same node be shared by different graphs then, __when combined__, there will be one incoming edge from each of the different graphs which is what we want.
+It is only quasi true because if we allow the same node be shared by different graphs then, __when combined__, there may be one incoming edge from each of the different graphs the node belongs to which is exactly what we want.

-With these three constraints we have simplified graphs in general into [directed rooted trees](https://en.wikipedia.org/wiki/Tree_\(graph_theory\)) which are far more computable than complete graphs and are still fairly expressive especially when these trees are allowed to overlap
+With these three constraints we have simplified general graphs into [directed rooted trees](https://en.wikipedia.org/wiki/Tree_\(graph_theory\)) which are far more computable than complete graphs and still fairly expressive especially when these trees are allowed to overlap
 (have nodes other than the root node in common), because they form a
 [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)
 which is often the sweet spot in complexity between modeling and computing.

+Note: a `tree` _is_  a `graph` just one that is constrained to have exactly one fewer edges than nodes.
+So as we talk about trees, we are just talking about simple graphs.

 Nodes in a tree are of three types,